The route to becoming a rail driver is heavily regulated but it is transparent and at its most basic, fairly straightforward.

 Why do candidates have to undergo a medical?

 As outlined above, train driving is a heavily regulated industry.
 One of the reasons for this is because of the potential risk of serious injury or death if safety rules are not strictly adhered to.
 Therefore, staff on the line must be medically fit to adhere to these rules.

 For example, drivers must be able to see and recognise the traffic signals.
 For this reason, anyone who is colour blind would fail the driver medical.
 Similarly, anyone with a serious sight or hearing impairment would be unlikely to pass the medical.

 Can I study for the psychometric test?

 Like aptitude tests, it is difficult to study for the psychometric test but using practice tests which are available online will help you become more familiar and at ease with the process.
-The names of the tests are outlined above.

 What is involved in the medical exam?